SirKells09/clientStars/README.md

 The child is awarded a star each time a goal is completed and the stars are tracked using a points system to allow the parent/guardian to reward the child once a certain amount of stars have been earned.

+You can view this application by following this link: https://kew-clientstars.herokuapp.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

 # Getting Started